 Gross Profit/Loss.
 Gross loss for the three month period ended June 30, 2005 decreased by \$120,714, or 85% to \$21,463 compared to \$142,177 for the three month period ended June 30, 2004.
-The decrease in the gross loss is due to the increased sales combined with increased production overhead efficiencies and plant utililization.
+The decrease in the gross loss is due to the increased sales combined with increased production overhead efficiencies and plant utilization.

-Cost of sales for the three month period ended June 30, 2005 decreased to \$143,956 from \$208,404 for the three month period ended June 30, 2004 as the result of increased plant utilization and production efficiency and lower warranty costs.
-During both periods cost of sales exceeded sales due to plant underutilization.
+Cost of sales for the three month period ended June 30, 2005 decreased \$64,408, or 31%, to \$143,956 from \$208,404 for the three month period ended June 30, 2004.
+This reduction was the result of an approximate \$96,000 reduction in plant overhead as the result of increased plant utilization and production efficiency which was offset by an increase in product costs of approximately \$31,500 resulting from the increase in sales volume.
+During both periods, cost of sales exceeded sales due to plant underutilization.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses increased by \$126,605 to \$268,764 for the three month period ended June 30, 2005 as compared to \$142,159 for the three month period ended June 30, 2004 due mainly to: (i) increased sales and marketing costs of \$41,336 related to increased trade shows, travel and consultant expenses, (ii) increased general and administrative costs of \$89,479 related to additional legal and accounting fees related to the share exchange agreement and public filing costs.
+Selling, general and administrative expenses increased by \$126,605, or 89%, to \$268,764 for the three month period ended June 30, 2005 as compared to \$142,159 for the three month period ended June 30, 2004.
+Of this increase in selling, general and administrative expenses, \$89,479 was related to additional legal and accounting fees related to the share exchange agreement and public filing compliance costs.
+The remaining \$41,336 increase in selling, general and administrative expenses was due to increased selling expenses related to increased sales and marketing activities devoted to further penetration of the biotech and pharmaceutical markets.